cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 the first one, and when you consider that many threads are blocked in it.
-We've called `schedule()`, as before, but this time it's not because of I/O. Instead, the reason we schedule is because of something related to getting data from the squashfs block cache as indicated by `squashfs_cache_get` being the frame above the call to `schedule()`.
+We've called `schedule()`, as before, but this time it's not because of I/O. Instead, the reason we schedule is because of something related to getting data from the squashfs block cache, as indicated by `squashfs_cache_get` being the frame above the call to `schedule()`.

 Looking at `fs/squashfs/cache.c`, which is where `squashfs_cache_get` is